Manipulating and Measuring Model Interpretability: Experiment 2: Representative U.S. Prices

 \subsection{Experimental design}

-We first scaled down the apartment prices and maintenance fees from our first experiment by a factor of ten.
-To account for this change, we also scaled down all regression coefficients (except for the coefficient for maintenance fee) by a factor of ten.
-Apart from the description of the neighborhood from which the apartments were selected, the experimental design was unchanged.
-We again ran the experiment on Amazon Mechanical Turk.
-We excluded people who had participated in our first experiment, and recruited 750 new participants all of whom satisfied the selection criteria from the first experiment.
-The participants were randomly assigned to the five conditions (\abr{clear-2}, $n=150$; \abr{clear-8}, $n=150$; \abr{bb-2}, $n=147$; \abr{bb-8}, $n=151$; and \abr{no-model}, $n=152$) and each participant received a flat payment of $\$2.50$.\looseness=-1
+We first scaled down the apartments' selling prices and maintenance fees by a factor of ten.
+To account for this change, we also scaled down all coefficients (except for the coefficient for maintenance fee) by a factor of ten.
+Apart from the description of the neighborhood from which the apartments were selected, the experimental design was unchanged from our first experiment.
+We again ran the experiment on Amazon Mechanical Turk using psiTurk.
+We excluded Turkers who had participated in our first experiment, and recruited 750 new participants, all of whom satisfied the screening criteria from our first experiment.
+We randomly assigned participants to the experimental conditions (\abr{clear-2}, $N=150$; \abr{clear-8}, $N=150$; \abr{bb-2}, $N=147$; \abr{bb-8}, $N=151$; and \abr{no-model}, $N=152$).
+Again, each participant received a flat payment of $\$2.50$.